 Restart Device – restart your computer or mobile device and try to reconnect.

 If above doesn’t fix the problem, there could be another issue that is affecting your Discord experience.
-There are several things you can do to fix a bad Discord connection:
+There are several things you can do to solve how to fix discord connection issues :

 - Restart PC and internet device